 Are you going to need a center speaker?

-Because it plays about 70% of dialogue from television and movies, a center channel speaker is an essential component of a home theater system.
+Because it plays about 70% of dialogue from television and movies, a center channel speaker is an essential component of a home theater.
 Without one, you’re missing vital parts of what’s being shown to you.

 Are there two central channel speakers?

-A soundbar can be a center speaker in your entire home theater system.
-Some television manufacturers design televisions with soundbars for this exact purpose, and it can make home audio system shopping much easier when available options are presented in this way.
+A soundbar can be a center speaker in your entire home system.
+Some TV makers make TVs with soundbars just for this reason, and this can make it much easier to choose a home audio system.

 Hooke Audio hopes this article was helpful for you, we hope you enjoy your experience with the guide, and more importantly, we hope it helped you in some way or another.
 If you have any questions or comments, don’t hesitate to ask them below.